Captain John's Harbour Boat Restaurant: History

 On June 2, 1981, the Normac was struck by the Trillium, a ferry operated by Metro Toronto Parks.
 The crash was caused by a mechanical failure aboard the Trillium which prevented the engine from reversing to slow down.
 The crash occurred at relatively slow speed, as the Trillium was in the midst of attempting to dock.
 None of the 132 passengers aboard the Trillium nor the 290 diners aboard the Normac were injured.
 Repairs were immediately made to the Normac, and for two weeks no leak was observed on board.
 However, on June 16, 1981, the Normac suddenly sank.
 This set off a long legal battle between Letnik and the city.
 The Federal Court initially ruled in favour of the city, as Letnik could not prove the collision caused the sinking, and because he failed to properly maintain the boat after converting it into a restaurant.
 This decision was overturned on appeal, and Letnik was awarded damages, though reportedly not enough to compensate for the destruction.

 While the legal battle was ongoing, the Toronto Harbour Commission ordered Letnik to remove the Normac from its resting site.
 Thus, in 1986, on the fifth anniversary of its sinking, the vessel was raised at an estimated cost of $100,000.
-The Normac was later refurbished and served as a floating restaurant in other communities.
+The Normac was later refurbished and serves as a floating restaurant in Port Dalhousie, Ontario.
 The Jadran was the sole home of Captain John's after then.

 In the 1970s and 1980s, the floating restaurant attracted prominent diners such as Bob Hope, Brian Mulroney, Mel Lastman, Robert Campeau, The Village People and Steve Stavro, and was a sought-after location for weddings, bar mitzvahs and other events.
 However, in its latter years it lost favour as the city's gastronomical scene became more sophisticated and diverse and by 2002 Letnik was seeking bankruptcy protection Later reviews from local papers rated its culinary fare as average, despite the restaurant's boasts of having "the best seafood in town!", and reviews by patrons were decidedly mixed.
 The restaurant's clientele was primarily tourists with many bus tours stopping at the venue, as well as wedding receptions, bar mitzvahs and other parties.

-By the twenty-first century, Captain John's was viewed by some as an out-of-date eyesore hurting the view from and the property values of a neighboring condominium development.
+By the twenty-first century, Captain John's was viewed by some as an out-of-date eyesore hurting the view from and the property values of a neighbouring condominium development.
 At the same time, the ship itself by now required a major overhaul to address issues of rust, fading paint and corrosion, making operations there potentially dangerous.